-Great powers' final objective is to establish global hegemony.
-Mearsheimer defines a hegemon as 'a state that is so powerful that it dominates all the other states in the system.
-No other state has the military wherewithal to put up a serious fight against it' (2001: 40).
+Great powers' final objective, as stated above, is to establish global hegemony.
+Mearsheimer (2001: 40) defines a hegemon as "a state that is so powerful that it dominates all the other states in the system.
+No other state has the military wherewithal to put up a serious fight against it".
 While this theory equates hegemony to domination, others suggest that hegemony is best described as overwhelming influence.
-These other theories also tend to stress a hegemon's benign intentions, arguing that secondary states accept hegemonic rule only if the hegemon provides a series of public goods (for example, economic stability and international peace) in exchange for their cooperation (Kindlerberger 1973).
-It is important to emphasize that Mearsheimer's theory considers 'a hegemon as the only great power in the system' (2001:
+These other theories also tend to stress a hegemon's benign intentions, arguing that secondary states accept hegemonic rule only if the hegemon provides a series of public goods (i.e. economic stability and international peace) in exchange for their cooperation (Kindlerberger 1973).
+It is important to emphasize that Mearsheimer's (2001: 40) theory considers "a hegemon as the only great power in the system."

-40).
 Thus, states are searching for absolute power, as it enables them to establish and prolong their hegemony.
 Because Mearsheimer believes that military power is the only way a hegemon can ultimately sustain its rule, he implicitly argues that a global hegemon must also be able to shield itself from nuclear threats.
 Accordingly, a hegemon must be able to use its capabilities to advance its interests in the world without fear of possible nuclear retaliation from other states (Snyder 2002: 152).

-Although global hegemony is the final goal, Mearsheimer maintains that most great powers can only hope to realize regional hegemony, as global hegemony is difficult to establish because the world's oceans hinder the projecting of power to other parts of the world.
-According to Mearsheimer, 'there has never been a global hegemon'.
-Even though the U.S. is 'the only regional hegemon in modern history', many great powers have attempted to establish regional hegemony as a path to global hegemony.
-But the U.S. kept its aspirations in check, because it feared the emergence of regional hegemons in either Europe or Asia would threaten its control over the western hemisphere (Mearsheimer 2001: 41).
+Although global hegemony is the final goal, Mearsheimer maintains that most great powers can only hope to realize regional hegemony, as global hegemony is difficult to establish because the world's oceans hinder regional hegemons from projecting power to other parts of the world.
+Thus, he argues, "there has never been a global hegemon."
+Even though the US is "the only regional hegemon in modern history", many great powers have attempted to establish regional hegemony as a path to global hegemony.
+But the US kept their aspirations in check, because it feared the emergence of regional hegemons in either Europe or Asia would threaten its control over the Western Hemisphere (Mearsheimer 2001: 41).

 This definition of hegemony says little about the hegemon's relations with secondary states.
-But, if U.S. hegemony in the western hemisphere is any indication of what Mearsheimer thinks in this respect, he is not saying that the hegemon aspires to build an empire per se.
-Hegemony must be seen as a condition in which power is distributed unequally among the systems' units (Doyle 1986: 12; Slater 1976: 85), allowing the hegemon to extend its influence.
-In other words, a hegemon does not assume 'effective sovereignty' over other states (Doyle 1986: 19); it want to influence secondary states' preferences in the areas of foreign and defence policies in order to dissuade them from joining alliances that could challenge the hegemon's rule and to employ their capabilities to manage challenges to the existing international order.
+But, if America's hegemony in the Western Hemisphere is any indication of what Mearsheimer's thinks in this respect, he is not saying that the hegemon aspires to build an empire per se.
+Hegemony must be seen as a condition where power is distributed unequally among the systems' units (Doyle 1986: 12; and Slater 1976: 85), allowing the hegemon to extend its influence.
+In other words, a hegemon does not assume "effective sovereignty" over other states (Doyle 1986: 19); they want to influence secondary states' preferences in the areas of foreign and defense policies in order to dissuade them from joining alliances that could challenge the hegemon's rule and to employ their capabilities to manage challenges to the existing international order.
 For instance, hegemonic states may establish military bases in secondary states to keep in check potential challengers to their position of power.
-Hegemonic states, at least in Mearsheimer's understanding, are less interested in their domestic policies, paying closer attention to their defence and foreign policies.
+In many ways, hegemonic states, at least in Mearsheimer's understandings, are less interested in their domestic policies, paying closer attention to their defense and foreign policies.